DinoChiesa/apigee-proxy-generator/README.md

 files that might need to be included into the generated proxy.
 There are example templates in this repo that do this.

+## Iterating

+As you build your own templates, you may want to iteratively build and test.
+There's an additional tool included here to help you do that: [expandOneFile.js](./tools/expandOneFile.js).

+See the [README in the samples](./samples/README.md) directory for more information.

 ## License

-This material is [Copyright 2018-2023 Google LLC](./NOTICE).  and is licensed under the [Apache 2.0 License](LICENSE).
+This material is [Copyright 2018-2024 Google LLC](./NOTICE).  and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the nodejs code as well as the API Proxy configuration.